UISCE Scholars

 UISCE’s aim is “to creatively and sensitively explore the resistance to peacebuilding as resources for transformation”, and it is to this aim that UISCE Scholars work.

-UISCE is establishing links with third level institutions and peacebuilding organisations from diverse cultural and political backgrounds around the world, to assemble a body of ten Masters or Doctoral students to undertake research that furthers their studies and advances UISCE’s programme.
+UISCE is establishing links with third level institutions and peacebuilding organisations from diverse cultural and political backgrounds around the world, to assemble a body of ten Masters or Doctoral students to undertake research that furthers their studies and advances UISCE’s peacebuilding programmes in Ireland.

 The type of research currently under consideration includes: